News & Analysis

 That pivot to intentional misconduct matters for two California-specific reasons.
 First, it opened a pathway to punitive damages and pre-death pain and suffering damages through a survival action, both of which are generally unavailable in a negligence-based wrongful death claim.
 Second, it offered a more favorable causation standard.
 The default rule in California suicide cases, established in Nally v.
 Grace Community Church (1988), is that there is no duty to prevent another's suicide absent a special relationship, and the suicide itself is treated as a voluntary intervening act that breaks the causal chain.
 The Raines threaded around Nally by invoking the Tate v.
 Canonica exception for intentional torts, which doesn't carry the same superseding-cause analysis.

-The Scott complaint, on the public reporting available, adopts the same removed-safeguards spine.
-Turner-Scott's framing — that ChatGPT was capable of stopping conversations of this kind and that OpenAI took away the programming that would have triggered that stop — tracks the central allegation in the amended Raine pleading.
-Whether the Scott complaint pleads negligence, intentional misconduct, or both will be among the more consequential drafting choices in the case, because it shapes the damages picture and the available defenses in exactly the ways Raine has already foregrounded.
+The Turner-Scott complaint, on the public reporting available, adopts the same removed-safeguards spine.
+The family's framing — that ChatGPT was capable of stopping conversations of this kind and that OpenAI took away the programming that would have triggered that stop — tracks the central allegation in the amended Raine pleading.
+Whether the Turner-Scott complaint pleads negligence, intentional misconduct, or both will be among the more consequential drafting choices in the case, because it shapes the damages picture and the available defenses in exactly the ways Raine has already foregrounded.

 OpenAI's response to Raine has been to challenge the framing rather than the facts.
-The company has emphasized that ChatGPT is not a substitute for medical or mental health care, that its safety operations have continued to strengthen, and that the original complaint relied on selective excerpts of chats that require additional context.
-Those positions preview the defense posture Scott will likely encounter, and the contested question in both cases is whether the discovery record bears out the company's account of its safety operations.
+The company's November 25, 2025 answer emphasized that ChatGPT is not a substitute for medical or mental health care, that its safety operations have continued to strengthen, and that the decedent had taken steps to circumvent ChatGPT's safeguards by asserting his inquiries were for fictional or academic purposes.
+Those positions preview the defense posture Turner-Scott will likely encounter, and the contested question in both cases is whether the discovery record bears out the company's account of its safety operations.
 The same record will be doing double duty: anchoring Raine and setting the terms for every California AI wrongful death case that follows.

 What's different about an adult decedent

-The most important factual difference between the Scott case and Raine is that Sam Nelson was 19 when he died, not a minor.
+The most important factual difference between the Turner-Scott case and Raine is that the decedent was 19 when he died, not a minor.
 That difference matters more than it might appear.

 OpenAI's response